neon-x-hub/yaml-css/README.md

 ## YAML to CSS Converter with js-yaml (Public Repository)

 This is a public JavaScript project that converts YAML styles to CSS.
-It allows you to define styles in a user-friendly YAML format and generate the corresponding CSS code.
+It allows you to define styles in a user-friendly YAML format and generate the corresponding CSS/SCSS code.

 **Features:**

 * Parses YAML files using the `js-yaml` library.
 * Converts the parsed YAML data to CSS styles based on a predefined structure.
 * Offers a command-line tool for easy conversion.
+* Offers an out-of-the-box SCSS support for nested styling.

 **Installation:**